No matter how good you are, you’re going to end up in the weeds. It’s just part of the game we call “Working in Restaurants.”

 The night was going smoothly enough: Tickets came in, plates went out.
 Guests lined up at the host stand, tables got sat.
 But without any warning it all went to hell in a perfect storm of an overcooked burger, a spilled wine glass, an irrational request for a substitution (“I only eat bread made from amaranth”) and a crying child.
 You are now in the weeds.

 Once you’re in the weeds, it’s hard to get back out.
 Tickets pile up and water glasses sit empty.
 The only thing preventing you from shoving a raw steak in your mouth while running out of the restaurant screaming and chasing a city bus down the street like an animal is that your brain is too vapor-locked to have that idea.
-(Indeed, that idea only occurred to me in retrospect after a particularly busy shift.)
+(Indeed, that idea only occurred to me after a particularly busy shift.)

-Here are a few signs you’re about to transition from just another service to living in a state of pure panic.
+Here are a few signs you’re about to transition from just another service to living in a state of pure animal panic.

 The Dining Room is Empty at 6:45 on a Friday